 Despite our relatively large population, the University Park Campus (which is where the majority of our undergraduate coursework is completed) is not intimidatingly large.
-It is relatively easy, and takes about fifteen minutes, to traverse the campus on foot.
+It is relatively easy to navigate and takes about fifteen minutes to traverse on foot.

 Nevertheless, you don’t need a bike or board to get around; USC is pretty easily navigable, and since the campus is closed to automobile traffic, it is very pedestrian-friendly.
 Come visit us and see for yourself.

 We strongly encourage you to take some time to study abroad at some point during your four years at USC.
-The USC Office of Overseas Studies offers over 50 semester-long and year-long study abroad programs in 29 countries to undergraduate students.
+The USC Office of Overseas Studies offers over 50 semester-long and year-long study abroad programs in 30 different countries.
 There are programs offered in Australia, Brazil, Chile, Egypt, Greece, Japan, Russia, South Africa and Taiwan, to name a few.

 Do many students study abroad?

 Yes.
 As we mentioned before, USC is a global university — our students come from all over the world, and our ultimate goal here in USC Dornsife is to graduate globally-aware, socially-conscious, well-rounded students.
 We hope you will take the time to look into study abroad opportunities, even if you only choose to go away for a short-term program.
 You will learn more in your brief time immersed in another culture than we could hope to teach you about that culture in a lifetime, and you will bring back a uniquely tuned perspective to contribute to the academic community when you return.

 Programs vary in cost, and all USC financial aid funds, including loans, grants, and scholarships, are applicable to USC-sponsored overseas studies programs.